-For compliance and reporting purposes, the PCD for Deed Restrictions is applicable to all CMF Awards.
-For prior Awards subject to Interim Rule (February 8, 2016), which covers FYs 2016 - 2023, a land use restrictive agreement, restrictive covenant, or similar deed restriction in place under the LIHTC program, that meets or exceeds the CMF period of affordability and the CMF-required percentage of rent-restricted units under §1807.401, satisfies the requirement for CDFI Fund approval for other recordable mechanisms.
+For compliance and reporting purposes, the Presumptively Compliant Determination (PCD) for Deed Restrictions is applicable to all CMF Awards.
+For prior Awards subject to the former Interim Rule (February 8, 2016), which covers FY 2016 to FY 2023, a land use restrictive agreement, restrictive covenant, or similar deed restriction in place under the LIHTC program, that meets or exceeds the CMF period of affordability and the CMF-required percentage of rent-restricted units under § 1807.401, satisfies the requirement for CDFI Fund approval for other recordable mechanisms.